Zaddychella: MORE Hilarious Tweets/Memes From The EWF & Isley Brothers Verzuz Spectacular

 As expected, Steve Harvey showed all the way out in the Steve Harviest of suits that was immediately memed to oblivion across social media.

-At one point, an extravagant fur coat appeared on us as we watched some of the smoothest Soul brothas that ever lived perform timeless classics for a glovpanty-launching aunties, industry tastemakers, culture-shapers, beloved brands, and celebs (like Tyrese who refuses to throw in the tile on social media).
+At one point, an extravagant fur coat appeared before us as we watched some of the smoothest Soul brothas that ever lived perform timeless classics for panty-launching aunties, industry tastemakers, culture-shapers, beloved brands, and celebs (like Tyrese who refuses to throw in the tile on social media).

 “We’re just getting started,” said Verzuz leading up to the legendary battle.
 “We got so much on the way and can’t wait to reveal the rest, but for now…”